Public Transit

 May 2022 — Commuters wait on the northbound platform of the I-35W & Lake Street Transit Station in Minneapolis.
 The elevated structure, completed in 2021 as part of the Orange Line bus rapid transit project, sits above the freeway’s center median and features glass curtain walls, enclosed waiting areas, and real-time NexTrip displays.
 Evening sunlight highlights the aluminum framing and sound-barrier panels that shield the station from traffic noise below.

-Metro Transit bus at Chicago Lake Transit Center
+Metro Transit Bus at Chicago Lake Transit Center, Minneapolis

-Metro Transit bus at Chicago Lake Transit Center
+Metro Transit Bus at Chicago Lake Transit Center, Minneapolis

 May 2022 — The Chicago Lake Transit Center in South Minneapolis.